Fooling the voice recognition on Amazon Echo and Google Home

-One of my colleagues was able to spend a bunch of money on my credit card using Amazon Echo ($129.99 at Home Depot) and Google Home ($129.00 at Dell Home).
+One of my colleagues was able to spend a bunch of money on my credit card using the Amazon Echo (£149.99 at Amazon.co.uk) and Google Home.
 Both services also freely gave my coworker Chris my personal info because they both thought he sounded like me.

 To be clear, Chris wasn't trying to steal from me or spy on me.
 We were trying to find out how easy it is to fool the voice recognition feature of Google's digital assistant (just called Google Assistant) and Amazon's digital assistant Alexa.
 As it turns out, it's not hard.